House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Crosscut saw teeth come in six typical patterns (there are others, but they’re mostly no longer used).
 They fit into two groups of three.

 • In plain tooth, M tooth, and Great American tooth patterns, every tooth has two jobs.
-One edge cuts through the wood fibers, while the other edge pulls the shavings and sawdust out of the cut.
+One edge cuts through the wood fibers, while the other pulls the shavings and sawdust out of the cut.

 Tooth Count

-A hand saw’s tooth count is expressed in either teeth per inch (number of full teeth in one inch of blade), or point per inch (number of points in one inch of blade, usually but not always the same as teeth per inch).
+A hand saw’s tooth count is expressed in either teeth per inch (number of full teeth in one inch of blade) or point per inch (number of points in one inch of blade, usually but not always the same as teeth per inch).

 Teeth per inch table